HydroComplexity/TIPNet/README.md

 At present this code is made available for educational use, and for research only under a collaborative agreement

 Contact Authors:
-Allison Goodwell: allison@goodwell.net
+Allison Goodwell: allison.goodwell@ucdenver.edu
 Praveen Kumar: kumar1@illinois.edu

-Questions and suggestions are welcome.
+Questions and suggestions are welcome!